Templates

 Permissions Allows users to add and remove groups and assign explicit permissions.
 For more information, go to Templates.

 Delete Deletes the template and its relationships permanently.
-This action does not delete data sets used for the template.
+This action does not delete the data sets used for the template.

 PDF Templates